piotrjurkiewicz/flow-models/docs/tutorial.rst

 .. code-block:: shell-session

     $ sudo apt-get install python3-venv python3-tk
-    Reading package lists...
-Done
-    Building dependency tree
-    Reading state information...
-Done
-    python3-venv is already the newest version (3.8.2-0ubuntu2). python3-tk is already the newest version (3.8.5-1~20.04.1).
-    0 upgraded, 0 newly installed, 0 to remove and 0 not upgraded.

 We will conduct our experiments in a virtual environment.
 Alternatively, the ``flow-models`` package can be installed systemwide with the ``pip`` command, in which case the `numpy`, `scipy`, `pandas` and `matplotlib` should be present on the system.